 This is where the CarGurus search filters come in, allowing you to define not only the make or model of car, but also what size and type of engine it uses, how fuel efficient it is and whether it’s got alloy wheels and a nav system.
 Or you can simply choose to see which are the best deals in your area.
 Because CarGurus listings are also automatically sorted by the dealers with the highest ratings, you know you’ll get great service from reputable dealers.

-The most important filter to decide upon is whether to opt for a petrol or diesel engine, or as is increasingly the case, a petrol-electric hybrid.
-You could spend hours researching this one point, but as a very general guide, diesels make the most sense for those who do a lot of motorway miles, hybrids work best for mainly urban drivers, and petrol engines cover most eventualities in between.
+The most important filter to decide upon is whether to opt for a petrol or diesel engine, or as is increasingly the case, a petrol-electric hybrid, or pure electric car.

 With those options selected and your search distance set to a realistic number (do you really want to be driving to the other side of the country just to look at a car?), your options will likely have narrowed down to a point where you’re ready to visit dealership forecourts.